btzy/nativefiledialog-extended/README.md

 - Multiple file selection support (for file open dialog)
 - Support for Vista's modern `IFileDialog` on Windows
 - No third party dependencies
-- Visual Studio and Xcode project files
+- Modern CMake build system
 - Works alongside [SDL2](http://www.libsdl.org) on all platforms
 - Optional C++ wrapper with `unique_ptr` auto-freeing semantics and optional parameters, for those using this library from C++